Greg Hastings' Tournament Paintball

 Greg Hastings' Tournament Paintball is a 2004 first-person paintball game released exclusively for the Xbox.
 The game gathered a cult following, consistently appearing on the Xbox Live Top 25 list posted by Major Nelson, peaking at the number nine position.
+In line with other online-enabled games on the Xbox, multiplayer was available via Xbox Live to players until April 15, 2010.
+Greg Hastings' Tournament Paintball is now playable online again on the replacement Xbox Live servers called Insignia.
 A spin-off, Greg Hastings Tournament Paintball MAX'D, was also released on multiple platforms many months later, with a full sequel released in 2010 for the Wii, PlayStation 3 and Xbox 360.